RetroPie/RetroPie-Docs/docs/Famicom-Disk-System.md

 Both emulators utilise RetroArch configurations.

-*Side Note: In order to "switch to side B" of a ROM most controllers have this set to a default of the upper right bumper or right trigger button
+*Side Note*: In order to "switch to side B" of a ROM most controllers have this set to a default of the upper right bumper or right trigger button

-*Side Note: Games that display **Ｂメンヲセットシテクダサ** are asking for the disk to be flipped to side B in order to continue.
+*Side Note*: Games that display **Ｂメンヲセットシテクダサ** are asking for the disk to be flipped to side B in order to continue.
 It is common for a game to display a title screen that asks for side B before the game can start.

 Add custom retroarch controls to the retroarch.cfg file in
 ```shell